-If payment in full or the first payment of a pay plan has not been received by the end of the first week of class in the current term, a finance charge will be added to the student’s account.
-A finance charge will not exceed $60.00 for the term.
+If payment in full or the first payment of either the two or four pay plan has not been received by the end of the first week of class in the current term, a $20.00 finance charge will be added to the student’s account.
+After six weeks of school, if the account is delinquent, another $40.00 will be added to the account for a total of $60.00 for the term.

 In general, SWU Online students who have not met their financial obligation will be considered delinquent ten days after beginning the first course of the current term.
 In addition, any SWU Online student with an outstanding balance at the end of the current term will be considered in default.
 A SWU Online student participating in Deferred Billing is considered delinquent 32 days after course end date, allowing students 31 days to remit payment.
 Those participating in Direct Billing will be considered delinquent 60 days past the due date.